56th Birthday Concert

-The chamber choir of Tallinn University of Technology competed in Lithuania in
+The Tallinn University of Technology Chamber Choir is stepping up in 2022

 photo- Jaan Krivel